f4exb/sdrangel/Readme.md

 Note for udev rules: the same as for openSUSE applies.
 This is detailed in the previous paragraph for openSUSE.

+<h2>Manjaro</h2>

+Tested with the 15.09 version with LXDE desktop (community supported).
+The exact desktop environment shold not matter anyway:

+ `sudo pacman -S cmake pkg-config fftw qt5-multimedia qt5-tools qt5-base libusb boost boost-libs pulseaudio`

+Then you should be all set to build the software with `cmake` and `make` as discussed earlier.

+Note for udev rules: the same as for openSUSE and Fedora applies.

 <h1>Known Issues</h1>

   - The message queuing model supports a n:1 connection to an object (on its input queue) and a 1:1 connection from an object (on its output queue).
 Assuming a different model can cause insidious disruptions.